 Find someone you trust who has the ability to not interrupt or immediately jump in with their opinion.
 Ask them if they will listen to you process out loud for 15 minutes, asking only for you to say more about something if it seems important.
 Check in after 15 minutes.
 What have you learned?

 Which option is standing out to you today?

 If you still feel confused about what you want, help is here!
-Every week, I make time to talk to women just like you to figure out what they really want.
+Every month, I make time to talk to women just like you to help them figure out what they really want.
 It might sound selfish, but it's often the first step to embracing who they were made to be and bringing the full impact of their gifts to the world.

 Find time and energy for yourself.
 My best secrets, straight to your inbox: